shwetasng/DevOps-Bootcamp-Learnings/9th_June_Batch-1.md

 - <ins>User Data:</ins> in this we are supposed to write bash script; but recommended not to use; this is for beginner level. this script is not versioned like github, not reviewed hence not convenient.

 ## About S3
+- This is an object storage service.
+Different from block storage service.
+- It is like google drive; just like google drive you will see directories in S3 but under the hood there is no such concept of Directories in this.
+- Here we have buckets and everything is stored in it with flat namespace.
+- There is no meaning of file type here, everything is an object.
+- Everything you store in AWS region it is replicated atleast 3 times i.e., in 3 availability zones.
+- Functions of Object storage:
+  - objects are uploaded using http hence comparatively slower.
+  - chances to loose data is low
+  - There is no limit to store data.
+  - Highly available service; every day service is not available only for 8 seconds.
+- when you store data in S3, you can't edit the data. to modify it: read-> edit-> modify-> overwrite.
+- In S3 there is no search function; we can only list by help of prefix.
+- ACL disabled means no other owner of object and it is advised to keep it disabled otherwise needed.
+- if 2 services of AWS wants to communicate with each other, it is done easily using role.
+- we can install AWS CLI inside the instance using ' sudo apt install awscli '
+- bucket name is unique across AWS.
+- to read a file in S3, you will have to download it and read it like a regular file.
+- <ins>Imp:</ins> What if by mistake some developer overwrite an object in S3 since in S3 objects with same name are overwritten?
+To solve this we enable bucket versioning, so instead of overwriting we can see different versions of the objects.
+- Storage Classes:
+  - S3 Standard IA is a storage which is infrequently accessed so for this you pay less to store data but pay more to access data.

 ## SS from today's session:
 ![image](https://github.com/shwetasng/DevOps-Bootcamp-Learnings/assets/103261868/422b1def-8c9d-4a69-b4ee-126282263fdc)